Lots of teenagers work part time while they’re still at school and there’s no reason why having diabetes should stop you from doing this.

 - the police force

-- the aviation industry – commercial and private
+- the aviation industry – commercial.
+It is possible to obtain a private pilot’s licence.

 - careers that involve high risk activities e.g. at heights, underwater or solo in nature